themetalfleece/cf-workers-pokemon-scrapper-api/README.md

 ## Cloudflare Setup

 1. Create a `POKEMON` KV namespace: `wrangler kv:namespace create "POKEMON"` and `wrangler kv:namespace create POKEMON --preview`.
-2. Replace the keys in `packages/scrapper/wrangler.toml` file with the ones you got from these commands.
+2. Replace the keys in the `packages/scrapper/wrangler.toml` and `packages/api/wrangler.toml` files with the ones you got from these commands.
 3. Head to each project's README.

 ## Example usage